-4.7.3 51V - Voltage Restraint Overcurrent
+4.8.3 51V - Voltage Restraint Overcurrent

-For activating this function, the parameter [Protection Para / Set 1...4 / I-Prot / I[x]] "VRestraint" has to be set to "active" in the parameter set of the corresponding overcurrent element I[x].
+For activating this function, the parameter [Protection Para / Set 1...4 / I-Prot / I[x]]"VRestraint" has to be set to "active" in the parameter set of the corresponding overcurrent element I[x].

 The 51V protection function restrains operation which reduces pickup levels.
 This allows the user to lower the pickup value of the 51V protection function with the corresponding phase input voltage ("Phase to Phase" or "Phase to Ground", depending on the setting of [Protection Para / Set 1...4 / I-Prot / I[x]] "Measuring Mode").
 When the minimum fault phase current is close to the load current, it may make the phase time overcurrent protection coordination difficult.
 In this case, an undervoltage function may be used to alleviate this situation.
-When the voltage is low, the phase time overcurrent pickup threshold may be set low accordingly, so that the phase time overcurrent protection may achieve adequate sensitivity and better coordination.
+When the voltage is low, the phase time overcurrent protection may achieve adequate sensitivity and better coordination.
 The device uses a simple linear model to determine the effective pickup by characterizing the relationship between the voltage and the phase time overcurrent pickup threshold.